Akhi1/ak-portfolio/README.md

 This project doesnot use any front end framework and is built from scratch

-This is still a Work Under Process.........
+> This is still a "Work Under Process"

 ## Planning
 • Will optimise the code to work on cross platform/browsers